microsoft/CCF/doc/governance/member_rpc_api.rst

 Member RPC API
 ==============

-Member RPCs are exposed under ``/gov``.
+Member RPCs are exposed under the ``/gov`` prefix.
 Many require COSE authentication, with the payload signed by a member identity.
 Others provide public read access to governance state.

-# TODO: The following is the old, deprecated API
+Multiple API versions are available, with the versions supported by the current CCF version listed below:

 .. toctree::